alexwlchan/alexwlchan.net/src/_drafts/testing-javascript-without-a-framework.md

 </p>
 ```

-The reason I'm inserting HTML instead of using console logging (even though I can do [formatting in the console]({% post_url 2023/2023-02-16-css-formatting-in-the-console %}))
+The reason I'm inserting HTML instead of using console logging (even though I can do [formatting in the console]({% post_url 2023/2023-02-16-css-formatting-in-the-console %})) is that it's just a bit easier to see -- I only need a browser, I don't access to dev tools.
+I haven't written much JavaScript on my phone, but it is occasionally useful.

 I've also written a couple of assertion helpers, like you get in a proper test framework.